 the oboe.
 By the time he graduated from high school, he was

 principal oboist for several semi-professional orchestras.

 He continued his musical education at Cornell University, where he minored in music while completing a B.A. in chemistry.
 His performance resume broadly diversified while he served as principal oboist for the Cornell University Symphony Orchestra, participated in various chamber ensembles, and played in pit orchestras for staged productions of music theater, opera, and oratorio.

-After receiving his M.S. in chemistry from the University of Washington in 1991, he continued to cultivate his passion for opera during his 15 years as an environmental scientist through regular attendance at the Metropolitan Opera and amassing a rather ridiculously large collection of books and recordings.
-He has been writing about opera in print and online since 2000, and is currently nearing the completion of his Ph.D. in chemistry from Rutgers University (2011).
+After receiving his M.S. in chemistry from the University of Washington in 1991, he continued to cultivate his passion for opera during his 15 years as an environmental scientist through regular attendance at the Metropolitan Opera and amassing a substantial library of books and recordings.
+He has been writing about opera in print and online since 2000, and completed his Ph.D. in chemistry at Rutgers University in 2013.

 David enjoys sharing his passion for science as much as he does his love of opera.
 He is the creator and director of the LEEDAR program: an innovative curriculum for mentoring high school students and encouraging them to pursue advanced education and careers in science.

 When not in the lab or enjoying opera, he pursues his other passion: distance running.
-A three-time marathoner (personal record: 3:38), he typically logs about 100 miles a month on the roads and trails of Pennsylvania and New Jersey.
+A five-time marathoner (personal record: 3:38), he typically logs about 75 miles a month on the roads and trails of Pennsylvania and New Jersey.

-David currently lives in Bucks County, Pennsylvania, with his partner of 21 years and their two Labrador retrievers.
+David currently lives in Bucks County, Pennsylvania, with his two Labrador retrievers, Wally and Wilma.